 The Graduate School allows registration for up to 18 credits.
 However, most offices providing tuition benefits will not pay for more than 14 credits.
 Students should check with the office providing the tuition benefit to determine the number of credits that will be covered.

-16. How do I change the committee members on my
+16. How do I select or change the committee members on

 Exam once the committee has been approved?

 You must select your committee online.
 Once you have selected your committee an email will get sent to your adviser (chair), the DGS and the CSE grad program coordinator for approval.
 The AEM grad program coordinator is included in the eamil chain, but does not have any approving authority.

 You will need to request a Graduation Packet.
 The Graduate School awards degrees on a monthly basis.
 You must apply to graduate by the 1st of the month you intend to graduate.

 All degrees are awarded on the last business day of the month you applied to graduate.

 For more Frequently Asked Questions please visit the Graduate School’s website: http://www.grad.umn.edu/current_students/faq.html

 Last Modified: 2014-06-26 at 10:44:42 -- this is in International Standard Date and Time Notation